AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Fixed Issues {#fixed-issues-12874}

-- Various accessibility and localization fixes
-- GRANITE-46601: Fixed an issue preventing the Quickstart SDK from starting up on JDK 11.0.20
 - ASSETS-24379: Made improvements to the ReplicateOnModifyListener.
 - ASSETS-25794: Resolved an issue with S7ConfigResolverImpl that caused it to execute an expensive query at startup.
 - ASSETS-25473: Fixed a bug where the Quick Publish Option was visible to users without replication permission.